 - 1 Research carried out among 71 institutional investors based in the UK and Europe during October 2013

 About Aquila Capital

-Established in 2001, Aquila Capital is committed to provide institutional investors worldwide with alternative investments solutions in real assets, financial and private markets.
+Established in 2001, Aquila Capital is committed to provide institutional investors worldwide with alternative investment solutions in real assets, financial and private markets.
 Applying a multi-disciplinary investment approach, Aquila Capital’s range of alternative investments is managed by dedicated specialists in their respective asset classes and underpinned by an infrastructure that combines strong operations, stringent corporate governance and a successful track record.
-Aquila Capital is an owner-managed entrepreneurial firm which has EUR 7.1 billion in assets under management (as at December 2015).
+Aquila Capital has been dedicated to develop alternative investment solutions since its establishment.
 Over 200 professionals across eight offices globally are working across the whole value chain of alternative investments to generate stable, positive returns for investors.

 Citigate Dewe Rogerson